TheEyesightDim/snowpack-svelte-template/README.md

 To start the development view in the default browser, run `npm start`.

-To build the final optimized web app, use `npm build`.
+To build the final optimized web app, use `npm run build`.